robert-hh/Onewire_DS18X20/Readme.md

 Get the temperature reading of the addressed device as degree Celsuis.
 In case of an CRC error, None is returned.

+**Warning**: After power up and before a conversion cycle has been performed, the DS18x20 sensors will return the value 85°C. Since this is also a valid return value, the calling app must decide, whether it is a reasonable value in the given context.

 ### res = resolution(rom [, bits])